hyeonjunchoi/Towel-Folding-Robot/README.md

-# Vision Team Image Classification
+# Vision Team Image Classification // HyeonJun Choi / SiYeon Lee / JaeYoung Han

 This repository contains code for an image classification project utilizing TensorFlow and Keras with pre-trained models.
 The project involves image preprocessing, augmentation, and training a custom classification model based on a pre-trained network.